 Disparities are differences that exist.
 In the world there are many types of disparities, and they occur at different scales (i.e. globally, regionally, nationally, within districts, and within local areas).
-This unit examines disparities globally.
+This unit examines disparities between countries.
 It seeks to;

-- discover patterns of disparities that exist between countries.
+- uncover patterns of disparities that exist between countries.

 Activity 1 – Immersion via the Trading Game

 The Trading Game is an activity that helps to show how disparities are created and maintained.
 It is produced by the charity Christian Aid.

 What was your country – where is it in the world? what does that show you?

 What did it show you about resource distribution?